 Having a “sense of identity” is a profoundly psychological concept that is abstract and sometimes difficult to fully understand as the discourse around it starts to unfold in all its complexities.
 When you hear the word identity, you might think of character traits that you associate with, making you stand out from the crowd (or even fit into a particular crowd).
-Labels and job positions may pop into the mind’s eye: hippie, Republican, techy, stay-at-home mom, Christian, soccer dad, Democrat, entrepreneur.
+Labels and job positions may pop into the mind’s eye: hippie, Republican, tech-person, stay-at-home mom, Christian, soccer dad, Democrat, entrepreneur.
 Perhaps hobbies like sports or baking and fashion choices, trendy or casual, help you define where you fit into the mix.
 However, identity goes a little deeper to include all the memories, experiences, and relationships one has had and how it has impacted them.
 Values, beliefs, and attitudes are particularly significant in determining and limiting one’s decision and subsequent actions, thus, shaping one’s sense of self.

 What Is an Identity Crisis?